 Todo O Nada 2

-To begin, I’d first needed to establish a team.
-A team that I could have confidence in working with and a team that is not afraid of commitment and hard work.
-A group of individuals who strive to be different and, like me, not scared of taking risks.
-Searching for a team was not going to be an easy task, so I immediately begin the search and rely on social media to start looking for potential candidates.
+To begin, I first needed to establish a team.
+A team that I could have confidence in working with, and a team that is not afraid of commitment and hard work.
+A group of individuals who strive to be different and, like me, are not scared of taking risks.
+Searching for a team was not going to be an easy task, so I immediately began the search and relied on social media to start looking for potential candidates.
 I had some friends in that area, and it became beneficial to start getting some names.
 In less time than I predicted had my team ready.
 I acquire Alicia Valencia, one of the popular models in the area, as one of the models and my assistant.
 She also helped in finding the rest of the talent.

-In conclusion, we gather five models, two fashion designers, two makeup artists, and a hairstylist.
+In conclusion, we gathered five models, two fashion designers, two makeup artists, and a hairstylist.
 Like before, everyone on the team committed to their contribution.
 Fashion designers were in charge of designs, cosmetic artists for makeup, and so forth.
-Now, to get everyone on the same page, I’ve explained my vision and the outcome and what everyone could gain from it.
+Now, to get everyone on the same page, I’ve explained my vision and the outcome, and what everyone could gain from it.

 The shoot day.
-I’ve arrived a day prior in Hermosillo, Mexico, to meet the team in person, have last-minute questions, and figure out the last-minute logistics part.
+I’ve arrived a day prior in Hermosillo, Mexico, to meet the team in person, have last-minute questions, and figure out the last-minute logistics.
 The hairstylist, Diana De La Hoya (The Blue Palette), came with me from Tucson, Arizona.
-The following day, the shoot day, we started with makeup and hair at 6:30 in the morning at Saul Felix Salon, which he was one of the make artists.
+The following day, the shoot day, we started with makeup and hair at 6:30 in the morning at Saul Felix Salon, where he was one of the makeup artists.
 Estefania Echave also assisted in doing the makeup.
 As soon as the models were getting ready, fashion designers Arturo Valenzuela and Eria Lamarque started fitting the dresses.
-The dresses were design already, and that helped in timing.
-The only thing was to make sure which dress did the best fit according to our models.
-In the meantime, while models were getting ready, I’ve gone to get the rental car and only to find out I had a flat tire.
+The dresses were designed already, and that helped in timing.
+The only thing was to make sure which dress did the best according to our models.
+In the meantime, while models were getting ready, I went to get the rental car and only to find out I had a flat tire.
 I’d worried that this would hold me back or even force me to an alternate location for the session.
 So, I had to find the nearest tire shop fast and get that fixed.
-Thankfully it was quick, but it did push me behind schedule a bit.
-After this, the only thing left was to get everything in the car, make sure everyone fit, bring enough water because we knew it would be hot.
+Thankfully, it was quick, but it did push me behind schedule a bit.
+After this, the only thing left was to get everything in the car, make sure everyone fit, and bring enough water because we knew it would be hot.
 Our destination was about an hour away.
-Going from Hermosillo, Sonora to Guaymas, Sonora.
+Going from Hermosillo, Sonora, to Guaymas, Sonora.
 We arrived around 1:00 PM.

 When we got there, I knew right away which location to use, so I got excited, and on top of that, we were ahead of schedule.
-Everything seemed flowing friendly and smooth, and everyone was happy only to find the makeup was melting because of the hot humidity weathered.
-Saul Felix and Estefania Echave quickly began recomposing the makeup, and our models had to remain under the shadows.
+Everything seemed to be flowing friendly and friendly, and everyone was happy, only to find the makeup was melting because of the hot, humid weather.
+Saul Felix and Estefania Echave quickly began recomposing the makeup, and our models had to remain in the shadows.
 And after these, because we were working so early, everyone was hungry and thirsty.
 So, I can’t work with hungry models because it would show on the photographs; I told everyone to eat quickly.
 Now, we were behind schedule just a bit, but we still had sufficient sunlight.
 After everyone was ready, I took out my camera and tripod to begin the session.

-I took photos of various poses of each model, got different angles and different back-grounds.
-I even included a nearby boat plus the owner and his dog in the shot as well.
+I took photos of various poses of each model, got different angles, and different backgrounds.
+I even included a nearby boat, plus the owner and his dog, in the shot as well.
 After about an hour of shooting, we concluded our shoot.
 However, we still had sufficient light and decided to do one more set of photos in a different location.
-We drove to the next area and conducted the photographs quicker.
-Because I already had the main image was finished, I was way more relaxed and decided to make a more individual approach to the models so in return I could give them personal photographs.
-In this second part of the shoot, we had more fun, wasn’t has hot, but ended being super tired.
+We drove to the next area and took the photographs quickly.
+Because I already had the main image finished, I was way more relaxed and decided to take a more individual approach to the models, so in return, I could give them personal photographs.
+In this second part of the shoot, we had more fun; it wasn’t as hot, but we ended up being super tired.
 Plus, we had to drive back!

 Conclusion.
-Again has in Todo o Nada part 1, I was exhausted when all finished.
+Again, as in Todo o Nada part 1, I was exhausted when all finished.
 On this occasion, Todo o Nada Part 2 was also a collaboration to participate in a photo contest worldwide.
-Out of thousands that participated, we got top ten in the category Artistic Di-rection.
-They were a few moments in this project that I almost thought it would not go through.
+Out of thousands that participated, we got top ten in the category Artistic Direction.
+There were a few moments in this project that I almost thought would not go through.
 In specific ways, it almost felt like nature was against me and time.
-I did not want to quick because I was already too involve and knew there was no going back.
+I did not want to quit because I was already too involved and knew there was no going back.
 Yes, the whole process had fun moments and stressful ones, but we would do it again.
 And I mean, this was the entire purpose of the project, Todo o Nada (All or Nothing).

 All images are under copyright © Jose Studios